f1forhelp/FLutter_tutorial/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Extensions: For automatically generating models from json - Json to Dart Model - v3.5.7 - hirantha

+//----------------Command For COde generation --------------
+1. flutter pub run build_runner watch --delete-conflicting-outputs   ---(For Constantly watching the changes and rebuild when there is a change)

+2. flutter pub run build_runner build --delete-conflicting-outputs  ---(For single time execution)

+3. flutter pub run build_runner clean   ---(FOr deleting genarated files)